 Finca Esperanza: Guatemala

-This is our second year purchasing from Ana Vizcaino and the first lot from Phoenix's plot on Finca Esperanza, an all-organic, bird-friendly farm.
-This coffee was processed exclusively for Phoenix using a process designed by our coffee director.
+This is our third year purchasing from Ana Vizcaino and Finca Esperanza, an all-organic, bird-friendly farm.
+Ana took an overly-fertilized and fumigated farm and converted it into a quality-driven organic operation.
+This coffee was processed exclusively for Phoenix Coffee.

 What we taste: Tropical, orange, caramel